-This horse, one of the world’s last remaining naturally gaited breeds, is becoming a sensation among American horse enthusiasts for several very good reasons.
-There is “something for everyone” in this smooth, elegant animal; riding comfort, strength and stamina for the avid trail rider; calm tractable disposition so important in the family mount; arrogant, flashy presence and action which set the exhibitor and parade rider apart from others, and investment potential solidly supported by its relative rarity and increasing popularity.
+There is “something for everyone” in this smooth, elegant animal; riding comfort, strength and stamina for the avid trail rider; calm tractable disposition so important in the family mount; arrogant, flashy presence and action which set the exhibitor and parade rider apart from

-Today, the Peruvian transmits its smooth gait to all purebred foals.
-No artificial devices or special training aids are necessary to enable the horse to perform its specialty – a natural four-beat footfall of medium speed that provides a ride of incomparable smoothness and harmony of movement.
+The Peruvian Horse is a naturally gaited horse.
+No artificial devices or special training aids are necessary to enable the horse to perform its specialty “pisos” – a natural four beat footfall of medium speed that provides a ride of incomparable smoothness and harmony of movement.
 It’s the only horse bred for termino, an outward swinging motion of the front legs not to be confused with “paddling.”